 The choir has fostered a close association with the Oxford University Philharmonia, Oxford’s professional symphony orchestra, with whom they were invited to appear in an operatic gala concert given by world-renowned soprano Renée Fleming at the Sheldonian Theatre.
 The two ensembles also collaborated in April 2014 in a programme entitled ‘Sir Hubert and his Contemporaries’, which celebrated the college’s illustrious alumnus, Sir Hubert Parry.
 Other concert endeavours have seen the choir involved with The Brandenburg Festival, The Oxford Lieder Festival, and The Orgelbüchlein Project, performing repertoire including the Duruflé, Fauré, Rutter, Howells’s and Mozart’s Requiems.
 Frank Martin’s Mass for Double Choir, Tippett’s Five Negro Spirituals, and specially commissioned works from leading contemporary composers such as Cecilia MacDowell and Jonathan Dove.
 The choir has also been broadcast on BBC Radio 3, Radio 4, and ClassicFM.

-To listen to the choir’s latest CD, On Christmas Night, on Spotify click here.
+You can listen to the choir’s latest CD, On Christmas Night, on Spotify.

 Organ Recitals take place every Tuesday during term time at 1.10 pm.
 With free admission, and a regular audience, these feature an exciting array of players comprising visiting cathedral organists, London and international recitalists, other Oxford Organ Scholars and Directors of Music.